domosekai/domosekai.github.io/sstp/help.md

 ### Q: Can you help with setting up a server?

-We can provide general advices to you.
-If special assistance is required, we will evaluate the situation and may give you a quote.
+We don't make server-side products, but we can provide general advice to you.
+If special assistance is needed, we will evaluate the situation and (in the case that we can help) may give you a quote.